-Automatic removal from public record of low-level conviction & arrest records after ten years
+Automatic removal from public record of minor misdemeanors & petty offenses after ten years

 S.D.
-Codified Laws § 23A-3-34 authorizes automatic removal from a defendant’s public record any charge or conviction resulting from low-level offenses after ten years.
+Codified Laws § 23A-3-34 authorizes automatic removal from a defendant’s public record any charge or conviction resulting from minor misdemeanors and petty offenses after ten years.
 Enacted in 2016, the new law provides in full: